needle-mirror/com.unity.addressables/Documentation~/ContentUpdateWorkflow.md

 The system also builds AssetBundles for content that cannot change, such as any local AssetBundles, but you do not need to upload them to the content hosting location, as no Addressables Asset entries reference them.

-Note that you should not change the build scripts between building a new player and making content updates (e.g., player code, addressables).
+Note that you should not change the build scripts between building a new player and making content updates (e.g., player code, Addressables).
 This could cause unpredictable behavior in your application.

 Additionally, if you delete the local content bundles created by your Addressables build from the Project Library folder, attempts to load Assets in those bundles fail when you run your game or application in the Editor and use the __Use Existing Build (requires built groups)__ Play Mode script.